 - be effective for people who have experienced prolonged or repeated traumatic events, but treatment may be required for a longer period.

 - Your doctor

-- A mental health specialist, such as a psychiatrist, psychologist or social worker, with experience in treatment of PTSD
+- Mental health specialist, such as a psychiatrist, psychologist or social worker, with experience in treatment of PTSD

 - Australian Centre for Post-traumatic Mental Health Tel.
 (03) 9936 5100